lillianphyo/lillianphyo.github.io/_posts/2022-08-17-ipv6tunneloveripv4.md

 tags: [networking]
 ---

-Today, I gonna to setup ipv6 recability to my public server.
-Although It's fine to set up ipv6 address in large ISP, it is difficult to establish ipv6 reachability in small ISP.
-I hope this will be help to fulfill ipv6 requirements for some software deployments.
-And this is how I found out luckly.
+Today, I gonna to set up ipv6 reachability to my public server.
+Although It's fine to set up IPv6 address in large ISP, it is difficult to establish ipv6 reachability in small ISP.
+I hope this will help to fulfill ipv6 requirements for some software deployments.
+And this is how I found out luckily.

 ### Task list